-The Office of Information Technology Services ("ITS") is headed by the Chief Information Officer (CIO) who is responsible for directing and coordinating the planning, implementation, and maintenance of information technology resources for the University. administration management technology This includes and of purchases. administrative/academic computer needs, classroom technology solutions, online learning management systems, software evaluation and testing, software installation/trouble shooting, systems administration, technology planning, systems integration, data migrations, help desk operations, office automation, telecommunications, and networking (including remote sites such as University farms/extension sites).
+The Office of Information Technology Services ("ITS") is headed by the Chief Information Officer (CIO) who is responsible for directing and coordinating the planning, implementation, and maintenance of information technology resources for the University.
+This includes administration and management of technology purchases, administrative/academic computer needs, classroom technology solutions, online learning management systems, software evaluation and testing, software installation/trouble shooting, systems administration, technology planning, systems integration, data migrations, help desk operations, office automation, telecommunications, and networking (including remote sites such as University farms/extension sites).
 The CIO is responsible for providing leadership, consultation, and assistance to the entire University community relative to technology needs.
 The CIO also serves as the chief information security officer for the University ensuring cybersecurity standards and threats are addressed.